Lawrence J. Fogel: Evolutionary programming

 In 1965, Fogel left General Dynamics to form a new company, Decision Science, Inc. in San Diego, specifically for applications of evolutionary programming.
 He served as President and directed research and real-world applications in the areas of information science, computer simulation, prediction, and systems control.
 Decision Science, Inc. was the first company specifically applying evolutionary computation to solve real-world problems.
 The methods were further developed through the efforts of Alvin Owens and George Burgin and formed the basis of a new generation of flight simulator first deployed at Langley Research Center for the purpose of air-to-air combat training.
 This approach was called the Adaptive Maneuvering Logic.
 While at Decision Science, Fogel and Burgin also experimented with simulations of co-evolutionary games.
 He also continued applying evolutionary computation in many ways including modeling of human operators and thinking about biological communication.

 In 1982, Decision Science, Inc. was acquired by the Titan Corporation, a defense contractor in San Diego.
 Fogel continued working as a Vice President at Titan, and later in 1988 as a Vice President of ORINCON Corporation.
 In 1993, he was a co-founder in the formation of a new company, Natural Selection, Inc., which continues to apply methods of computational intelligence to real-world problems.
 Lawrence Fogel was the President of Natural Selection, Inc. until his death in 2007.

 Personal life

 Fogel was also well known for his interest in radio-controlled sailboats and sailplanes.
-He was a passionate enthusiast and preservation advocate for the Torrey Pines Gliderport in San Diego.
+He was a passionate enthusiast and preservation advocate for Torrey Pines Gliderport in San Diego.
 In the 1970s, he wrote a monthly column on RC soaring for Model Builder magazine.
 He was twice president of the Torrey Pines Gulls R/C Soaring Club, co-founded the Torrey Pines Scale Soaring Society, and was president of the National Soaring Society from 1975 to 1977.
-He was recognized with the highest membership grade of Fellow by the Academy of Model Aeronautics in 1996.
+He was recognized with the highest membership grade of Fellow by the Academy of Model Aeronautics in 1996 and was inducted into the Academy of Model Aeronautics Hall of Fame in 2024.

 Fogel also enjoyed music and was proficient on piano, flute, saxophone, clarinet, and other instruments.
 He often enjoyed playing jazz at the Catamaran Hotel and other locations in San Diego and Washington, D.C.